Automation Testing Basics

 Planning Design and Development:

-In this phase, we are going to create an automation strategy and plan which contains the following details:
+In the planning and design development phase, we are going to create an automation strategy and plan which contains the following details:

 - framework design and its features